Table of Contents

 An overview for the main Always-On model instance is provided through the simulation dashboard.
 It is available from the main menu, typically called "Always On Dashboard":

-If the simulation workflow is enabled in your environment, you can at any point open the right-click context menu for a specific object or tage (for example from 3D or from a P&ID) and fly to the corresponding tag in the Always-On Dashboard:
+If the simulation workflow is enabled in your environment, you can at any point open the right-click context menu for a specific object or tag (for example from 3D or from a P&ID) and fly to the corresponding tag in the Always-On Dashboard:

 Simulation Dashboard Overview¶